consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-heading name="Datadog" anchor="datadog" thumbnail="/img/favicons/www.datadoghq.com.png" url="https://www.datadoghq.com/" score="5" >}}

-Datadog is the industry leader with the most comprehensive and up to date set of integrations, however this also means it has a more complex UI.
+Datadog is the industry leader with the most comprehensive and up to date set of integrations, however this also means it has a more complex UI and is expensive.

 {{< img-center src="/img/tools/server-monitoring-datadog.png" alt="Datadog product screenshot" width="100%" >}}